UA-141369524-4

 Scalding hot will always be harsh on the skin even if you’re leaning into Vata and Kapha preferences that like the nourishing and comforting heat.
 And yes… feeling more anxiety or clingy in any way are related.

-For Vata and Kaphas, you may already be on the cool side, so a little warmer to start and end is good.
-You can use Ayurvedic small changes to help change your previous habits.
+For Vata and Kaphas, you may already be on the cooler side, so a little warmer to start and end is good.

-That’s one way of how knowing what your Ayurvedic body imbalances are now can help, and you can restore them without intervention.
-Adjusting your shower temperatures is one small way.
+That’s one way of how knowing what your Ayurvedic body imbalances are now that can help you.

 Self-care and prioritizing our prized bodies above our stuff keep us running optimally through the seasons.